RVgo4it/mmsgate/README.md

 		* Find the "[module::GarbageIn]" section.
 		* Set "enabled=true"
 		* Set filter to "filter= ! ( from.uri.user contains '123456_' || to.uri.user contains '123456_' )" replacing 123456 with your account prefix.
-	* To confirm the Linphone client is passing it's push notification settings in its contact URI, use a command like the following and look for "pn" parameters:
+	* To confirm the Linphone client is passing it's push notification settings in its contact URI, use commands like the following to confirm registration and look for "pn" parameters:
 ```
+docker exec -it mmsgate sudo /opt/belledonne-communications/bin/flexisip_cli.py REGISTRAR_DUMP
 docker exec -it mmsgate sudo /opt/belledonne-communications/bin/flexisip_cli.py REGISTRAR_GET sip:123456_bob@deluth2.voip.ms
 ```
 ## MMSGate configuration